flyteorg/flyte/rsts/deployment/deployment/multicluster.rst

 10. Update the control plane Helm release:

 .. note::
    This step will disable ``flytepropeller`` in the control plane cluster, leaving no possibility of running workflows there.
+If you require the control plane to run workflows, edit the ``values-controlplane.yaml`` file and set ``flytepropeller.enabled`` to ``true``.
+Then, perform the ``helm upgrade`` operation and complete the steps in :ref:`this section <dataplane-deployment>` to configure it as a dataplane cluster.

 .. tabbed:: AWS